 Camping Equipment for the Hike

 All camping equipment during the Inca Trail.
-Dining and kitchen tents, tables, chairs, a toilet tent, and all cooking equipment (carried by porters) are included.
+Dining and kitchen tents, tables, chairs, and all cooking equipment (carried by porters) are included.

 A Duffel Bag for 2 Persons (7 kg per person)